danielaperezb/danielaperezb/README.md

 # Hi, I'm Daniela!

-✨ Industrial Designer passionate about creating meaningful connections between the physical and digital worlds.
+✨ Industrial Designer | UX Mindset

 💡 I’m driven by curiosity for how people interact with products—both tangible and digital—and I love transforming human needs into clear, intuitive experiences.